openeuler-mirror/docs/content/en/docs/Releasenotes/terms-of-use.md

 **Trademarks and Permissions**

-openEuler is a trademark or registered trademark of Huawei Technologies Co., Ltd. All other trademarks and registered trademarks mentioned in this document are the property of their respective holders.
+A-Tune and openEuler are trademarks or registered trademarks of Huawei Technologies Co., Ltd. All other trademarks and registered trademarks mentioned in this document are the property of their respective holders.

 **Disclaimer**